damazz/HQCA/README.md

 Optionally:
 graph_tool >= 2.35
 Maple 202x, with QuantumChemistry module for SDP purification
-multithreading

 ### Installing:
 Requires python3 and the above modules.
-Using the quantum computer should be set up by yourself through the IBM Quantum Experience and running load_account with the appropriate password.
+Using the quantum computer should be set up by yourself through the IBM Quantum Experience and running the load_account command.

 qiskit-aer should be installed for access to the C++ qasm simulator, and ibmq-provider should be obtained for running results on the actual quantum computer. qiskit is inclusive of terra, aqua, and ibmq-provider, although the latter two are optional.

 ### Operators and QuantumStrings